Circling - A Relational Mindfulness Practice

 Circling distinguishes itself from coaching and or therapy by being less about how to "fix ourselves" or figuring out what caused us to behave a certain way, and is more about just revealing what is true for us in the moment.

-Put in other terms, VERY generally, we might thing of Coaching as focusing on HOWs (how do I change my life!
+Put in other terms, VERY generally, we might think of Coaching as focusing on HOWs (how do I change my life!
 Often future oriented), Therapy on WHYS (why do I act this way, what things happened to me in the past that contributed to why I am this way), whereas Circling is about WHATS, as in simply WHAT is happening right now, four ourselves, and in the relational space of those we're interacting with.

 The Integral Center, The Circling Institute, and Circling Europe are three of the biggest organizations currently offering training and experience's in circling.